Ross Geller: Appearances

 Ross often comes into conflict with Phoebe Buffay (Lisa Kudrow).
 His rationality and Phoebe's eccentricity lead to conflict over evolution, gravity, and whether Phoebe's mother was reincarnated as a cat.
 It is also revealed that Phoebe once mugged Ross (stealing a copy of the comic book Science Boy that Ross had created) when they were teenagers.
 The two are roommates for a few weeks when a fire forces Phoebe to move out of her apartment.
 She first moves into Chandler Bing (Matthew Perry) and Monica's apartment but then decides she wants to give the newly engaged couple some privacy, so she moves in with Ross.
 In a "flashback" episode, they are alone at a bar and start kissing, but the moment quickly passes when Ross keeps bumping his head.
-Phoebe also helps Ross on numerous occasions, ultimately making him realize that he loves Rachel and they both are meant to be together.
+Phoebe also helps Ross on numerous occasions, ultimately making him realize that he loves Rachel and they are meant to be together.

 Since college, Ross's best friend has been Chandler Bing.
 In college, they were in a band called Way/No Way, and Ross blamed Chandler when he was caught smoking marijuana.
 They become brothers-in-law after Chandler married Monica.
 Though they are best friends, at times Chandler gets annoyed with Ross's geeky behavior.

-Ross is friends with Rachel Greene, whom he has had a crush on since high school.
+Ross is friends with Rachel Green, whom he has had a crush on since high school.
 Rachel viewed Ross as ‘Monica’s geeky older brother’ during high school.
 During the first episode of the series, when they meet after years apart, he rediscovers his feelings for her.
 They become close and have an on-and-off romantic relationship through the series.
 In the final season of the show, Rachel tells him that he means more to her than any other member of their group.

-He is also close friends with Joey Tribbiani and helps him with auditions.
+Ross is also close friends with Joey Tribbiani and helps him with auditions.
 He kisses Joey once in order to help him practice a role as a gay man, only to find out that Joey had already done the audition and didn't get the part.
 Joey and Ross also briefly try to cut Chandler out of their friend group after Chandler ignores them.
 They once fall asleep together on the couch after watching Die Hard.
 Toward the end of the series, however, Ross and Joey become closer friends, often hanging out together after Chandler gets married.